sanmai/gmopg/README.md

  // Unique ID for every payment; probably should be taken from an auto-increment field from the database.
 $payment->paymentId = 123;
 $payment->amount = 1000;
-// This card number can be used for tests
+// This card number can be used for tests.
 $payment->cardNumber = '4111111111111111';
-// A date in the future
+// A date in the future.
 $payment->cardYear = '2020';
 $payment->cardMonth = '7';
 $payment->cardCode = '123';

+// Returns false on an error.
 if (!$payment->execute()) {
-	$errorCode = $payment->getErrorCode();
+	$errors = $payment->getErrors();
+	foreach ($errors as $errorCode => $errorDescription) {
-	// Show an error message to the customer?
-Your choice. return;
+        // Show an error code and a description to the customer?
+Your choice.
+        // Probably you want to log the error too.
+	}
+	return;
 }